Job Opportunities at GVSU Libraries FAQ

 What wellness options exist?

-What is the professional development funding?
+How is professional development supported?

 The Faculty Teaching & Learning Center makes grants available to faculty to attend conferences and courses.
 A faculty member can apply every other year.